yuntongzhang/vulnfix/doc/MANUAL.md

 Additionally, some optional fields are supported:

 - `input-from-stdin`: the program should take input from stdin instead of file.
 - `afl-skip-deterministic`: Explicitly set whether AFL should skip deterministic stage.
-If not specified, VulnFix automatically determines this.
+It is recommended to set this field to `false` for bugs that can benefit from deterministic input mutations (such as `NULL dereference`).
+If not specified, VulnFix internally determines this.
 - `use-raw-size`: Use raw size (in bytes) instead of #(element) for ghost size variable.